Welcome Back Broncos!!

 - Explore different types of oppression by walking through the Tunnel of Oppression, a multimedia experience produced by Boise State students.

 - Help plan and implement the annual campus and community celebration to honor the legacy of Dr. Martin Luther King.

 - Experience the color and sounds of Native American culture at the Seven Arrows Powwow hosted each spring.

 - Study, meet new people, or just hang out in the Student Equity Center lounge, where all backgrounds are celebrated.

 - Join one of the student organizations that include an emphasis on ethnic identity.

 - Create a brand new student organization or plan an event that celebrates your beliefs.

 The world is both bigger and smaller than you can imagine.
-Find your place in it at the Student Diversity Center.
+Find your place in it at the Student Equity Center.